Social Security Disability Claims Lawyer in Plano, Texas

 Whether you have questions about Texas Social Security Disability benefits, need help with the disability benefits application process, or find yourself with a rejection letter from the SSA, attorney Brad Thomas can help.
 Many people do not have their disability claims approved in the initial phase and many people have to go through the Social Security Disability appeals process to have their claim accepted.
 You do not have to face these obstacles alone.

 Dealing with a disability benefits appeal or even trying to fill out the application can be confusing and stressful.
-We understand how challenging this whole process can be and are dedicated to working with you to help you attain the benefits you need to maintain your financial future.
+I understand how challenging this whole process can be and are dedicated to working with you to help you attain the benefits you need to maintain your financial future.
 Call Brad Thomas Law Office today at (972) 863-2367 for a consultation in Plano.